Skip to content

 ND Conditions Learning Programme

-NEW for Knowsley!
-Covering Autism, ADHD and Sensory Processing Difficulties as well as specific learning difficulties, SEND and the local offer, the neurodevelopmental conditions learning programme gives parents and carers the knowledge and confidence to better understand and meet the needs of their neurodivergent children and young people.
-This programme is open access to families pre, during and post diagnosis.
+For parents and carers to understand more about Autism, ADHD and Sensory Processing Difficulties as well as specific learning difficulties, SEND and the local offer.
+Gain knowledge and confidence to better recognise and meet the needs of neurodivergent children and young people with or without a diagnosis.

 Supporting Behaviours that Challenge Learning Programme